pzprado/Pacta/README.md

 - `acceptOffer()`: Allows the offeree to accept the offer and sell their shares to the offeror.
 - `counterOffer()`: Allows the offeree to counter the offer and buy out the offeror’s shares.
 - `expireOffer()`: Marks the offer as expired if no action is taken before the expiry time.
-- `withdraw(uint256 amount)`: Allows the contract owner to withdraw funds from the contract.

 #### Events